The Complete Guide to Driving in Vanuatu

 Renting a Vehicle in Vanuatu

 Although the legal driving age in Vanuatu is 18, most vehicle rental companies will only rent to drivers aged 21 years and older.
-Some rental companies even require drivers to be over 25 years of age.
+The only exceptions we have found are with some of the locally-run car rental operators (compared to the international brands).
+Also, scooter rentals are available for young drivers aged 18+; see Scooter & Quad Hire in Vanuatu: Where to Rent, Cost & More.

 Car Hire Companies in Vanuatu

-Compare vehicle rental companies in the following: 10 Best Car Rentals in Vanuatu LINK#T007.
+Compare vehicle rental companies in the following: 15 Best Car Rentals in Vanuatu.

 Vehicle rental can usually be delivered to Bauerfield International Airport, Santo-Pekoa International Airport or your accommodation for free or a small fee.